rydmike/flex_color_scheme/README.md

 FlexColorScheme.
 The playground persists all its settings, and you can also reset them all back to their default values.

-The **Themes Playground** can be tested live on the web [**here**](https://rydmike.com/flexcolorschemeV4Tut5/#/).
+The **Themes Playground** can be used as a web app [**here**](https://rydmike.com/flexcolorschemeV4Tut5/#/).
 Its source code is also available in the example sub folder in folder `/example5`.

-It is recommended to go through the tutorial below to get introduced to all features step by step.
+It is recommended to go through the tutorial further below to get introduced to all features step by step.
 However, feel free to go straight for example 5 if your really like to dive into the deep end.
-It is a more advanced example than those generally bundled with packages, but not that complicated.
+It is a bit more advanced example than those generally bundled with packages, but not that complicated.

 The **Themes Playground** is best experienced at as high resolution as possible, even 4k.
-It is responsive and works down to phone sizes too, but it is easiest to try, see and experience what each configuration option in FlexColorScheme does when you use large screen with high resolution, so you can see the result of all settings at one glance.
+It is responsive and works splendidly down to phone sizes too.
+It is however easier to see and experience what each configuration option in FlexColorScheme does, when you use a large screen with high resolution, then you can see the result of all settings at one glance.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/05-web-demo-4k.png?raw=true" alt="options"/>_FlexColorScheme**Themes Playground** app at 4k resolution_